 4. Run your fingers down the length of the fillet(s) to check for bones and remove any you find with tweezers.
 Cut the fish into chunks and place it in the food processor with the cream and process it into a fine mixture.
 Transfer it to a large mixing bowl.

 5. Melt the butter over medium heat in the saucepan.
 Add the flour and cook the roux, stirring, for a couple of minutes without browning it.
 Add the cold milk all at once, stirring all the while, and bring the mixture to a boil.
 It will thicken quickly.
 Remove it from the heat.
+Blend in the fish and cream mixture.
 Grind black pepper and salt into it and set it aside.

 6. Separate 3 eggs, placing the yolks in a small mixing bowl and the whites in a large one.
 Separate the 4th egg, reserving the yolk for another use, and add the white to the others in the large bowl.
 Beat the yolks and set the bowl aside.
 Place the bowl of whites in the refrigerator, covered, if you are not baking the soufflés as soon as the seafood mixture has been prepared.